StarKRE22/Atomic/Docs/Entities/Registry/EntityRegistry.md

 public bool Contains(IEntity entity);
 ```

-- **Description:** Checks whether the provided entity instance is currently registered in the registry.
+- **Description:** Checks whether the provided entity instance is currently registered.
 - **Parameter:** `entity` — The entity instance to check.
 - **Returns:** `true` if the entity is found, otherwise `false`.